ericclemmons/eslint-config-future/README.md

 ## Philosophy

-Most of these settings were based on best-practices widely followed within the Javavascript community, as well as some Symfony2 PHP conventions that greatly enhance readability.
+Most of these settings were based on best-practices widely followed within the Javascript community, as well as some Symfony2 PHP conventions that greatly enhance readability.

 **If you disagree with some of the style choices, please [open an issue][issue].**